Smart swaps for single use plastic

 ♥ upcycled glass jars (the bonus is you can see what’s in them)

 ♥ food covers, pockets and wraps (I love the original 4 My Earth brand)

 ♥ a ceramic bowl with a plate on top or two plates (too easy, right!)

 ♥ toxic free paper products

 Find out more details about how I gave up plastic wrap!
-I haven’t bought a roll in well over two and a half years!
+I haven’t bought a roll in well over five years!
 Woohoo!

 This is a tricky one because I know it’s quite a habit to use those plastic bags at the supermarket!

 ♥ do you need a bag?
 Come on, bananas don’t need a bag!

 ♥ use reusable, lightweight produce bags (I’ve been doing this for years and it’s easy to remember them if they are in with your reusable grocery bags!

 ♥ shop at the farmers’ markets with an old-fashioned basket (I am in love with these jute baskets – so chic!)